-The Mediterranean diet, which brings together carefully jointed common food types and healthful habits with the goal of enriching a person’s life with the proper amount of fish, beans, grains, poultry, and olive oil, is one of the most popular diets people enthusiastically follow.
+The Mediterranean diet, which brings together carefully jointed common food types and healthful habits with the proper amount of fish, beans, grains, poultry, and olive oil, is one of the most popular diets people enthusiastically follow.

-And the diet’s vast following is not surprising at all as it promotes a healthy and happy life for many.
-But still, for newcomers trying to get their feet wet into the world of the Mediterranean diet, figuring out of what to and not to eat can be confusing.
+And the diet’s vast following is not surprising as it promotes a healthy and happy life for many.
+But still, for newcomers trying to get their feet wet into the world of the Mediterranean diet, figuring out what to and not to eat can be confusing.

 What not to eat on the Mediterranean Diet?
 Dieters will want to limit processed foods in general.
 Red meats, refined grains, and sugary foods are also on the do not eat list.
 The occasional glass of red wine is acceptable, but dieters should avoid hard liquor and beer.